Centrix14/fd/README.md

 ![](screenshots/scr3.png)

 ## icons
-the icons were borrowed from [this](https://www.flaticon.com/packs/vector-editing-tools-15?k=1605709294421) site
+the icons were borrowed from [this](https://www.flaticon.com/packs/vector-editing-tools-15?k=1605709294421) and [this](https://www.flaticon.com/packs/text-edition) sites